R0go/GDP_Life_Expectancy/README.md

 # GDP_Life_Expectancy
-This project aims at analyzing the relationship between country's GDP and the life expectancy of its citizens.
+This project aims at analyzing the relationship between country's GDP and the life expectancy of its citizens based on the data provided.
+The project idea and the data were provided via CodeCademy's Data Science skill path.

-Project Goal and analysis
+Project Goal
-The goals are to prepare data, followed by analysis with plots, and seek to explain the findings from the study.

 Here are a few questions that this project will seek to answer:

 Has life expectancy increased over time in the six nations?